kumachan-mis/py-pdf-term/docs/index.rst

         Styling Layer
-            This layer calculates styling scores of candidates based on font size, font color and coordinate in the PDF page and so on.
+            This layer calculates styling scores of candidates based on font size, font color and coordinate in a PDF page and so on.
             Styling scores reflects our intuitions such as:
-            The larger the font size is, the more important the text must be.
+            The larger font size is, the more important a text must be.
-            If an emphasized color is used, the text must be important.
+            If an emphasized color is used, a text must be important.

         Technical Term Layer
             This layer selects terminologies from candidates based on method scores and styling scores.
-            The order of the terminologies is the same as the appearance order in the PDF file.
+            The order of the terminologies is appearance order in a PDF file.

     .. container:: column